Mangrove Forest Importance

 As of 2000, the total area covered by mangrove forests around the world is 53,200 square miles.
 The largest mangrove forest in the world is called The Sundarbans and exists on the delta of Ganges, Brahmaputra, and Meghna rivers in India.

 Did you know that 75% of the world’s mangrove forests exist in just 15 countries around the world?
 North and Central America make up just 15% of these mangrove forests.
-In Costa Rica mangrove trees exist on both the Pacific and Caribbean coasts.
+The mangrove forest Costa Rica trees exist on both the Pacific and Caribbean coasts.

 How are mangrove forests useful to man?

-Mangrove forests are a significant biome creating a highly unique and productive ecosystem.
-Mangrove forests provide several useful goods and services to humans, including:
+The mangrove forest Costa Rica is a significant biome creating a highly unique and productive ecosystem.
+The mangroves provide several useful goods and services to humans, including:

 - Fisheries – Mangroves are home to fish, crab, shrimp, and mollusk species.